-Telephone lines in each residence hall room are on for the summer.
-Phones are not provided in every room, however, group coordinators may request phone rooms be established on every floor.
-There is a phone in every residence hall lobby and entryway that is available for guest use.
+Rooms do not have active phone lines and phones are not provided in the rooms.
+There is a phone in every residence hall lobby and entryway that is available for guest use or should use their personal cell phones.
 Long distance calls can be made using a credit card or calling card.

 Mail and Packages

 For groups who stay less than seven days, we advise not to have mail or packages sent unless it is sent by overnight courier.
 Conference participants intending to receive mail should have it directed accordingly: